 4. The Vice President for Student Affairs, Dean of Students or University Conduct Officer is authorized to impose the above interim measures.
-A review by the Threat Assessment Team may be requested in any matter where an interim suspension is imposed.

 (20) University's Right to Enter Housing.
 In addition to the right of University officials to enter a student's room in University housing pursuant to the terms of the Housing Agreement, officials may enter when an emergency exists, where there is reasonable cause to believe there is a clear and present danger, or where there is a reasonable belief that contraband is present which interferes with the educational process of the University, or where the health, safety and welfare of the University community are in imminent and apparent danger.